 Stages of vocabulary and content vocabulary development

 To understand vocabulary acquisition, it is important to look at the reading process that students go through during their education and how it changes over the years.
 During the preschool and kindergarten years, students learn oral language skills, which will help them with reading comprehension.
 When students reach kindergarten and first grade, “skills that lead to decoding and word recognition (phonemic awareness, letter-sound knowledge, and quick recognition of high frequency words)” become most important in this stage of development (Connor, Alberto, Compton, & O’Connor, 2014, p.
 28).
-Starting in the second grade and continuing throughout elementary school, the following skills are gradually increased: “reading rate and accuracy, vocabulary, and reading comprehension” to become the new main area of focus (Connor et al., 2014, p.
+Starting in the second grade and continuing throughout elementary school, the following skills are gradually increased: “reading rate and accuracy, vocabulary, and reading comprehension” to become the new main area of focus (p.
 28).
-By the time students reach the middle school and high school years, “they are expected to use reading as a tool for learning, finding, and using information” (Connor et al., 2014 p.
+By the time students reach the middle school and high school years, “they are expected to use reading as a tool for learning, finding, and using information” (p.
 29).
-When any of these stages are slower to develop, this can be an indication of “reading difficulties or reading disabilities” (Connor et al., 2014. p.
+When any of these stages are slower to develop, this can be an indication of “reading difficulties or reading disabilities” (p.
 29).
 These stages of reading development, determine how assessments and reading interventions are designed and how learning progress is measured.
-With research continuing to indicate that students with reading difficulties become further behind as they progress through school, students are being identified earlier to provide reading intervention as early as preschool (Connor et al., 2014).
+With research continuing to indicate that students with reading difficulties become further behind as they progress through school, students are being identified earlier to provide reading intervention as early as preschool .
 By identifying students that early, interventions can be started sooner and eliminate an achievement gap for these students.

 Difficulty with learning content vocabulary

 Acquiring content vocabulary can be difficult for students with disabilities for many reasons.
 One major difficulty is the significant difference in the amount of vocabulary words acquired by students from middle income and low income families.
 Difficulties with learning vocabulary can now be traced as far back as pre-school.
 Using the Peabody Picture Vocabulary Test-III, discernible vocabulary differences in results between the low and middle income African American toddlers were observed (Furey, 2011).
 When testing children at such an early age, it is very important to choose a test that can provide accurate results.

 In another study focusing on the validity of instruments used to measure vocabulary development in pre-school children from low-income families, similar results were found.
 Of the 23 children (16-18 months of age) randomly chosen from volunteers of socioeconomically diverse households, the children from low income households attained 83 unique words at 16 months, and 115 unique words at 18 months, as reported by parents.
-The children from middle income households were able to attain 115 “unique words” at 16 months and 179 unique words were reported by parents at 18 months (Furey, 2011, p.
-42).
+The children from middle income households were able to attain 115 “unique words” at 16 months and 179 unique words were reported by parents at 18 months (Furey, 2011).
 Even at such a young age, the achievement gap is already clear and will continue to grow without intervention.

 These concerns are not new and researchers have looked at a wide variety of possible reasons for the difference in performance on vocabulary tests.
 Prior studies have looked at “full-and preterm children as well as a social risk group representing children of mothers who lacked social support and were young, or poor, or had a low level of education” (Furey, 2011, p.
 39).
-The results of those studies found the “weakest correlation was observed for the social risk group” and a “significant correlation (r=.17) was observed between children’s total vocabulary and the family’s Hollingshead Index, a measure of socioeconomic status” (Furey, 2011, p.
+The results of those studies found the “weakest correlation was observed for the social risk group” and a “significant correlation (r=.17) was observed between children’s total vocabulary and the family’s Hollingshead Index, a measure of socioeconomic status” (p.
 39).